exhibitjs/exhibit/README.md

 #### More advanced plugins

-> All this will be explained better in real docs with publishing guidelines, soon.
+> All this will be explained better in real authoring/publishing docs, soon.

 - Async stuff: just return a promise that resolves with the 'real' return value.